-He walked in the door, looked around for Lotte or her dad, and found the house in a state of chaos.
 The oldest boy told him something terrible had happened in Pickton, a farmer had been murdered! — This barely registered.
 He headed up to the bedrooms and found Lotte busy talking down her father, who was trying to power through his illness and head over to investigate the crime scene.
 The perpetrator was still unidentified — they’d found the victim that morning outside his front door — there was a prime suspect: the dead man was the handyman for a widow who’d previously employed another man… who’d left her employment on bad terms.

 When Werther heard this, he started violently.
 “Seriously?!” he yelled.
 “I’ve got to get over there, I can’t wait a minute.”
 He rushed off to Pickton, so many memories flashing through his mind, without a moment’s doubt that the guy who’d committed the crime was the same guy he’d spoken to so many times, who’d come to mean so much to him.

 When he had to pass by the lindens to get to the stretcher where they’d laid the body, the sight of that spot he’d always loved so much made him furious.
 Those tractor treads, which the local kids had played on so many times, were spattered with blood.
 Love and trust, the best sides of humanity, had turned into violence and murder.
 The tall trees stood naked, the beautiful hedges that spread over the low cemetery wall were leafless, and the tombstones stared out through holes in the snow that covered them.